catalyzeio/policies/source/sections/13-disaster_recovery_policy.md

    * Assure systems are appropriately patched and up to date. - Ops Team
    * Update DNS to new environment. - Ops Team
 2. Plan Deactivation
-   * If the Cloudticity environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the [Cloudticity Disposal Media Policy](14-disposable_media_policy.md).
+   * If the Cloudticity environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the [Cloudticity Disposable Media Policy](14-disposable_media_policy.md).